Alnusjaponica/DPP-MAP-Inference/README.md

 #### MovieLens 25M

-To get the primary data of MovieLens 25M dataset, run the following command on `cpp/`:
+To get the primary data of MovieLens 25M dataset, run the following :

 ```sh
 mkdir -p data